kishorhandge/Scalable-Course-Fee-Management-System/README.md

-# Scalable-Course-Fee-Management-System
+Scalable Course Fee Management System

-A backend application developed using Spring Boot and MongoDB to manage course information and associated fee structures.
-The system provides RESTful APIs to perform CRUD operations and is tested using Postman.
+This is a backend application built using Spring Boot and MongoDB to manage course details and their fee structures.

+# Features
+Create, Read, Update, Delete (CRUD) operations for courses Manage course fee details efficiently
+RESTful APIs for easy integration
+Tested using Postman

+# Tech Stack
+Java
+Spring Boot
+MongoDB
+Postman

+# Usage
+Run the application
+Use Postman to test API endpoints
+Perform CRUD operations on course data